zolson10695868/portfolio-bevy-automata/README.md

-3D Cellular Automata in Bevy (unfinshed)
+3D Cellular Automata in Bevy.

+The UI can be used to control the Rule, as well as Noise settings to generate the initial state.